preservica/universal-access-css/README.md

 # universal-access-css

-This project contain examples of Cascading Style Sheets (.css) files that can be used to change the look and feel of the Preservica Universal Access WordPress site.
+Examples of Cascading Style Sheets (.css) files that can be used to change the look and feel of the Preservica Universal Access WordPress site.

 ## Getting started